ponder-sh/ponder/packages/core/README.md

 }
 ```

 That's it!
-Visit [ponder.sh](https://ponder.sh) for documentation, guides for deploying to production, and an API reference.
+Visit [ponder.sh](https://ponder.sh) for documentation, guides for deploying to production, and the API reference.

 ## Contributing